-Carl is also a part-time development officer at Friends of Farmworkers, where he oversees institutional giving for a number of innovative programs providing legal services to agricultural workers in PA.
+Previous to taking his position at Penn, Carl worked as a development officer at Friends of Farmworkers, where he oversaw institutional giving for a number of innovative equal justice programs.
 Before moving to Philadelphia, he worked for several years as an editor, translator, writing instructor, and SAT tutor in the US and abroad.
 He studied English at Bowdoin College, and is a graduate of Yonsei University’s Korean Language Institute in Seoul, where he spent two years learning to read, write, and speak Korean.
 Since returning to the US, he has patriotically forgotten most of these skills.

 Prior to joining TPIC, Emily worked in refugee resettlement at Nationalities Service Center and served as a nonprofit consultant for the Mayor’s Office of Faith-Based Initiatives.
 Emily has traveled and lived abroad extensively- most recently in Riyadh, Saudi Arabia where she taught English to members of the Saudi royal family.
 In addition to her work at Penn Law, Emily is a Cultural Anthropology PhD student at Penn’s School of Arts & Sciences and a consultant for the American Bar Association’s Rule of Law Initiative in Southern Africa.
 Emily has an MSEd from Penn’s Graduate School of Education and an MS in Nonprofit Leadership from Penn’s School of Social Policy and Practice, where she was recipient of the Emerging Leader Award.